1 click autofill GSTR-3B with G1 and 2B data

-Every registered dealer whose turnover during a financial year exceeds the Rs 2 crore has to get his accounts audited by a CA or a CMA.
+Upto FY 2019-20, Every registered dealer whose turnover during a financial year exceeded the Rs 2 crore had to get his accounts audited by a CA or a CMA.
+ICAI had clarified through an announcement dated 28th September 2018 that an Internal Auditor cannot undertake GST Audit simultaneously.

 General Audit: The commissioner or on his orders an officer may conduct an audit of any registered dealer.

 Special Audit: The department may conduct a special audit due to the complexity of the case and considering the interest of revenue.
 The CA or a CMA will be appointed to conduct the audit.

 Assessment under GST means the determination of tax liability under GST.
 Assessment under GST has been divided into 5 types:

 Under GST, every registered taxable person shall assess the taxes payable by them on their own, and furnish a return for each tax period.
 This is called self-assessment.

 A registered dealer can request the officer for provisional assessment if he is unable to determine the value of goods or rate of tax.
 The proper officer can allow the assessee to pay tax on a provisional basis at a rate or a value specified by him.

 A GST officer can scrutinize the return to verify its correctness.
 The officer will ask for explanations on any discrepancies noticed in the returns.